lordcodes/lordcodes-syntax-theme/README.md

 The repository contains both 'LordCodes Syntax.icls' and 'LordCodes Syntax.jar'.

-1. Clone this repo or download it as a Zip.
+1. Clone this repository or download it as a zip.
 ```
 $ git clone https://github.com/lordcodes/lordcodes-syntax-theme.git
 ```